TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

             = MyVendor\MyExtension\Preview\MyPreviewRenderer::class;

-    This specifies the preview renderer only for records of type :php:`$type` as determined by the type field of your table.
+    This specifies the preview renderer only for records of type :php:`$type` as determined by the :ref:`type field <t3tca:types>` of your table.

 #.
 Table and field have a :php:`subtype_value_field` TCA setting

-    If your table and field have a :php:`subtype_value_field` TCA setting (like :php:`tt_content.list_type` for example) and you want to register a preview renderer that applies only when that value is selected (assume, when a certain plugin type is selected and you can't match it with the "type" of the record alone):
+    If your table and field have a :ref:`subtype_value_field <t3tca:types-properties-subtype-value-field>` TCA
+    setting (like :php:`tt_content.list_type` for example) and you want to register a preview renderer that applies only when that value is selected (assume, when a certain plugin type is selected and you can't match it with the "type" of the record alone):

     ..  code-block:: php